minchulkim87/pandas_read_xml/README.md

 A tool to help read XML files as pandas dataframes.

+Warning: Note that this isn't a mature or anything close to a complete solution.
+So I don't recommend using it in "production".

+Note: pandas 1.3+ will have read_xml.
+Once that is available, you shouldn't need this.

 See example in [Google Colab here](https://colab.research.google.com/github/minchulkim87/pandas_read_xml/blob/master/pandas_read_xml_example.ipynb)

 Isn't it annoying working with data in XML format?
 I think so.
 Take a look at this simple example.